tdhopper/notes-on-dirichlet-processes/README.md

 # Notes Nonparametric Bayesian Methods and Dirichlet Processes

-I taught myself Dirichlet processes and Hierarchal DPs in the spring of 2015 in order to understand nonparametric Bayesian models and related inference algorithms.
+I taught myself Dirichlet processes and Hierarchical DPs in the spring of 2015 in order to understand nonparametric Bayesian models and related inference algorithms.
 In the process, I wrote a bunch of code and took a bunch of notes.
 I preserved those notes [here](https://dp.tdhopper.com) for the benefit of others trying to learn this material.